Skip to content

 }

-Recall that you have implemented printf in P0.
-In P1, you will implement the thread_* functions used by this program and then you shall see its output:
+You have implemented printf in P0 and you will now implement functions thread_init, thread_create and thread_exit used by this program.
+Then you shall see its output:

 txt